CSS Display and Positioning

 Position

 The position property has four possible values: static, relative, absolute, and fixed.
-By default, all elements have position: static;.
+By default, all elements have position: static;

 position: relative;

-An element with position: relative; takes up space as you would expect in the normal flow of the page, but you can then move it using the top, bottom, left, and right properties, usually measured in pixels.
+takes up space as you would expect in the normal flow of the page, but you can then move it using the top, bottom, left, and right properties, usually measured in pixels.
 It is moved relative to where it would have otherwise been on the page.
-Example:

 <!-- HTML -->